New Grants and Payment Management Systems Now Available

 JustGrants is the new grants management system developed by the U.S. Department of Justice (DOJ).
 JustGrants replaces the Grants Management System (GMS) used by the Office of Justice Programs (OJP) and the Office on Violence Against Women (OVW), as well as the NexGen system currently used by the Office of Community Oriented Policing Services (COPS Office).

-To learn more about JustGrants, see the About page on the JustGrants website.
+To learn more about JustGrants, see the About page on the JustGrants Resources website.

 ASAP is the shared services payment system used by the Department of the Treasury that replaces the Grants Payment Request System (GPRS) for grant payments.
 Through this platform, recipients of DOJ grant awards and other forms of federal assistance are able to request and receive payments for grants managed through JustGrants.

-To learn more about ASAP, see the About page on the JustGrants website.
+To learn more about ASAP, see the About page on the JustGrants Resources website.

 JustGrants uses SAM as the primary source of agency information in applying for and managing DOJ grant funding.